NREL/dgen/README.md

 * ``` role = "postgres" ``` ( in /../dgen/python/data_functions.py)    --> same as the owner of the restored database
 * ``` role = "postgres" ``` ( in /../dgen/python/settings.py)                --> same as the owner of the restored database

-D. Make sure you set the load_path variable correctly in config.py to the exact location of the load file that corresponds to the analysis you're running.
+D. Make sure you set the 'load_path' variable correctly in config.py to the exact location of the load file that corresponds to the analysis you're running.

 E. Open "dgen_model.py" in the Spyder IDE and hit the large green arrow "play button" near the upper left to run the model.